paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

 {% endtex %}

 This definition is exhaustive but a little terse.
-Since we need to implement this, it will help to unpack it a little bit.
+We need to implement it, so let's unpack it a little bit.

 $M\:C\to C$ needs to be a functor, which means that:
 * it maps each object $X$ in $C$ to an object $M(X)$ in $C$;